igraph/rigraph/CONTRIBUTING.md

 This guide is for the igraph R package, but note that the package uses the igraph C library internally for most things.
-If your changes involve the C library as well, then you need make those changes first, in the repository of the C library: https://github.com/igraph/igraph.
+If your changes involve the C library as well, then you need to make those changes first, in the repository of the C library: https://github.com/igraph/igraph.

 ## Development and Compilation

 All development is being done on the `dev` branch.
-The actual R package is being generated using `make`, which can then be installed.
+The actual R package is being generated using `make igraph`, which can then be installed.
 We automatically push the generated R package to the `master` branch, so that it can be automatically installed using `remotes::install_github("igraph/igraph@master")`.